Science Fact: Holiday Diet – it’s not crazy to put those two words together!

 Scientists are too wise to tamper with a festive season by doing research on a holiday diet.
 However, advice abounds at this time of year, based on a combination of medical science and psychology.

 I have searched the Internet for the best holiday diet advice and chosen the eight articles I liked best, which are listed below in Recommended Articles.
-Better yet, from these 34 pages I have culled the holiday diet advice that best spoke to me, in hopes that it may inspire you to be both svelte and festive!
+Better yet, from these 34 pages I have culled the holiday diet advice that best spoke to me.
+I hope that it may inspire you to be festive and svelte, and enjoy healthy food!

 Holiday Diet #1: Take Care of Number One